Research Associate (Fixed Term)

 On the online form, in the suitability for the role section, you should explain the reasons for your application and how your knowledge, skills and experience match the requirements of the role.
 The full contact details for two professional referees should be provided; one of whom should be your current line manager.
 Please note that we will assume that you are happy for us to approach your referees at any stage, unless you indicate otherwise in the space provided on the form.

-Interviews will be held in person on Wednesday 4 June.
+Interviews will be held in person soon after the closing date.

-Please quote reference PM45845 on your application and in any correspondence about this vacancy.
+Please quote reference PM47185 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.